Jirka-Mayer/NSWI130/README.md

 # NSWI130 - Software system architectures

-Semmester project, describing the architecture of a drug monitoring software system in a hospital.
+Semester project, describing the architecture of a drug monitoring software system in a hospital.

 ## Our review of the `Patient Monitoring and Control` team